Josiah Tualamaliʻi

 Josiah Tavita Tualamaliʻi is a Samoan New Zealand health and social justice advocate.
-He is the founder of the Pacific Youth Leadership and Transformation Council and was a member of the New Zealand government's inquiry into mental health and addiction.
+He is the co-founder of the Pacific Youth Leadership and Transformation Council and was a member of the New Zealand government's inquiry into mental health and addiction.

 Biography and early life

 Tualamaliʻi was born in Dunedin and was educated at Middleton Grange School.
 He is a graduate of the University of Canterbury where he gained a Bachelor of Arts in 2019.
 As a member of Christchurch's Pacific community, Tualamaliʻi helped establish the Pacific Youth Leadership and Transformation Council and has served as its treasurer and chair.
-Concurrently, Tualamaliʻi led the development of iSPEAK, a bi-monthly forum for Pacific youth to discuss issues affecting people in New Zealand, such as Christchurch's recovery from the 2011 earthquake and the development of a living wage campaign.
+Concurrently, Tualamaliʻi supported the development of iSPEAK, a bi-monthly forum for Pacific youth to discuss issues affecting people in New Zealand, such as Christchurch's recovery from the 2011 earthquake and the development of a living wage campaign.

 Health advocacy

 While serving on the board of Pacific wellbeing charity Le Va, Tualamaliʻi was appointed as a member of the New Zealand Government's Inquiry into Mental Health and Addiction.
 Subsequently, he was appointed as a member of the Psychotherapy Board of Aotearoa in 2019 and in 2020 became an advisor with lived experience for the Lancet Commission on Depression.
 The commission's report showed evidence that depression has become one of the leading causes of avoidable suffering globally.